 - Goods directly supplied from the job worker’s premises (by the principal), it would be included in the aggregate turnover of the principal.

-👉 Transaction which is neither supply of goods nor service.
+👉 The transaction is neither supply of goods nor service.

 Therefore, turnover would also include the following-

-👉 All taxable supplies other than supplies on which reverse charge is applicable.
+👉 All taxable supplies are other than supplies on which reverse charge is applicable.

-👉 Supplies between distinct entities of same business.
+👉 Supplies between distinct entities of the same business.

 👉 Inter-State supplies.

-👉 Goods supplied to Job worker on principal to principal basis.
+👉 Goods supplied to Job workers on a principal to principal basis.

-👉 Goods received from the job worker on principal to principal basis.
+👉 Goods are received from the job worker on a principal to principal basis.

-👉 Supplies of agents/Job worker on behalf of the principal.
+👉 Supplies of agents/Job workers on behalf of the principal.

-👉 Exempted supplies under GST: like Diesel, Petrol, Liquor etc.
+👉 Exempted supplies under GST: Diesel, Petrol, Liquor, etc.

 Meaning of PAN India in GST